jodyphelan/tbdb/README.md

 # TBDB: A repository for the TBProfiler library

-This repository contains the scripts and data to generate all files required for TBProfiler
+This repository contains the scripts and data to generate all files required to run [TBProfiler2](https://github.com/jodyphelan/TBProfiler2/).

 Why is there a seperate github repository?
 --